-Final examinations in evening classes will normally occur in a night examination slot one or two weeks from the last day of lectures in that class except in the event of common examinations between two or more evening classes.
-Common examinations between day and night classes can only be accommodated in a night examination slot.
+Final examinations for evening classes can occur in any night examination slot or anytime on a Saturday.
+Common final examinations between day and night classes can only be accommodated in a night examination slot or on a Saturday.
 For Spring Term and Summer Term, the final examination period shall consist of two to three days immediately following the last day of lectures for a class.